18 tips to cut your car insurance premiums

 You will be charged a set monthly or annual fee that covers your car against damage, and after that, how much you pay depends on your mileage.

-It’s worth noting that this type of cover isn’t suited for everyone.
+This type of cover isn’t suited for everyone.
 For example, if you regularly use commercial vehicles or are a new driver with poor driving performance, you may be deemed ineligible for this type of policy.

-18. Drive safely!
+18. Drive safely

 Any driving offences that result in penalty points on your licence will need to be declared to your insurance company.
 As your points increase, so will your premiums.
 Once you reach 12 points within three years, you’ll be disqualified from driving, and your insurance will increase further.
 Bear in mind, though, that some companies won’t insure you at all, as you will be deemed a high-risk driver.